Seelengrab/Seelengrab.github.io/articles/Running Julia baremetal on an Arduino/index.md

 ## Limitations

 Would I use this in production?
-Unlikely.
-It was finicky to get going and random segmentation faults during the compilation process are really bothersome.
-I do however believe that this area will steadily improve - after all, it's already working well on GPUs and FPGAs
-(or so I'm told - Julia on an FPGA is apparently some commercial offering from a company).
+Unlikely, but possibly in the future.
+It was finicky to get going and random segmentation faults during the compilation process itself are bothersome.
+But then again - nothing of this was part of a supported workflow, so I guess I'm happy that it has worked as well as it has!
+I do believe that this area will steadily improve - after all, it's already working well on GPUs and FPGAs (or so I'm told - Julia on an FPGA is apparently some commercial offering from a company).
 From what I know, this is the first julia code to run native & baremetal on any Arduino/ATmega based chip, which in and of itself is already exciting.
-Still, the fact that there is no such thing as a runtime for this (julia uses libuv for tasks - getting that on an arduino seems challenging) means you're mostly going to be limited to self-written or vetted code that doesn't rely on too advanced features.
+Still, the fact that there is no such thing as a runtime for this (julia uses libuv for tasks - getting that on an arduino seems challenging) means you're mostly going to be limited to self-written or vetted code that doesn't rely on too advanced features, like a GC.

 Some niceties I'd like to have are better custom-allocator support, to allow actual proper "heap" allocation.
 I haven't tried yet, but I think immutable structs (which are often placed on the stack already, which the ATmega328p does have!) should work out of the box.